Netcracker/KubeMarine/documentation/Maintenance.md

 * Only new nodes can be rebooted.
 * The file `/etc/hosts` is updated and uploaded to all nodes in the cluster.
 * If there are some offline workers during the procedure, you should exclude `prepare.dns.etc_hosts` task and update `/etc/hosts` on new nodes manually.
-* Once `add_node` procedure is executed, it may not be restarted again without additional considerations.
-For example, once add node procedure completes (even with one task), it changes `cluster.yaml` to reflect added node, so running add node procedure with updated `cluster.yaml` and old `procedure.yaml` may effectively mean adding already added node, which KubeMarine does not allow.
-You may need to change `cluster.yaml` or `procedure.yaml` accordingly to re-run procedure.
+* Once the `add_node` procedure is executed, it may not be restarted again without additional considerations.
+For example, once add node procedure completes (even with one task), it changes the `cluster.yaml` file to reflect the added node.
+Hence, running add node procedure with updated `cluster.yaml` file and old `procedure.yaml` file may effectively mean adding already added node, which KubeMarine does not allow.
+You may need to change the `cluster.yaml` file or `procedure.yaml` file accordingly to re-run procedure.

 **Note**: It is not possible to change a node's role by adding an existing node again with a new role.
 You have to remove the node and add it again.